The Dye House, Bath

 Situated in a small village in an area of outstanding natural beauty just 3 miles from the centre of UNESCO World Heritage city Bath, the beautiful Dye House is a charming and extremely comfortable self-contained cottage.
 Nestled peacefully at the bottom of our large garden, the newly refurbished design marries a renovated 18th century wool dye-ing stone outbuilding with a contemporary, lightweight timber framed, cedar-clad extension.
 The cottage has been lovingly converted to retain its period and character features and combine them with contemporary furnishings and facilities.

-To welcome you we provide some locally sourced goodies for your stay including eggs from our free range hens, homemade bread, biscuits, teas and coffee.
+To welcome you we provide some breakfast goodies for your stay including eggs from our free range hens, homemade bread, teas, coffee and fruit juice.

 We will be delighted to help you with anything you need to know about the local area including recommendations for the best places to shop, eat, enjoy the vibrant local arts and cultural scene, exercise and walk.
-The centre of Bath is only 10 to15 minutes by car or taxi, and only a bit longer by the regular, local bus.
+The centre of Bath is only 10 minutes by car or taxi, and a bit longer by the regular, local buses.
 In the spring and summer months, a short walk to nearby Bathampton and you can take the river boat.
-You can also cycle or walk straight into Bath along the canal-side from Bathampton.
-There is a box full of tourism leaflets including maps of the city centre and top things to do in Bath, plus some books on the city and walks.
+You can also cycle or walk straight into Bath along the canal-side.
+The cottage has a box full of tourism leaflets including maps of the city centre and top things to do in Bath, plus some books on the city and walks.

 Because of the excellent transport connections you do not need a car to stay here, though if you come by car you can park in our private drive and then choose how to get around once you're here.
 Bath Spa train station provides twice hourly trains to London in 90 minutes and regular trains to the dynamic city of Bristol in 10 minutes.
 We are a 45 minute drive from Bristol airport.